rantahar/introduction-to-mpi/_episodes/01-introduction.md

 >way of referring to modules and can replace the `include` statement borrowed from C.
 >You can try replacing `include "mpi.h"` with `use mpi`, which should come before the
 >`implicit none` statement.
->However, as some versions of the MPI library do no support Fortran modules, we will
+>However, as some versions of the MPI library do not support Fortran modules, we will
 >stick with the `include` statement in the examples.
 >
 {: .callout .show-fortran}